 - Pour off water, and rinse with cold water until able to safely handle.

-- Peel and slice potatoes into wedges and put into buttered oven-proof serving dish.
+- Peel and slice potatoes into wedges and put them into a buttered oven-proof serving dish.

-- Cover and bake 45 minutes, then uncover and bake 15-30 minutes more.
+- Cover and bake for 45 minutes, then uncover and bake for 15-30 minutes more.